koder77/l1vm-data/README.md

 The data base can be searched for a data match.
 If the searched data is in the data base then the name of the data entry will be returned.
-The following example creates two data sets: an INT64 and an STRING type:
+The following example creates two data sets: an INT64 and a STRING type:

 <pre>
 $ nc localhost 2020